Are you ready to conquer one of the world’s top hypercoasters? Then the SeaWorld Orlando Mako experience is one that you have to do!

 Let’s Breakdown Mako

 Mako is the tallest, fastest and longest roller coaster in Orlando.
-200 feet high, 73 mph and a track that’s nearly a mile long.
+It’s 200-feet high, goes 73 mph and has a track that’s nearly a mile long.

 Coaster Train Specs

 - Central Beam: Provides a smooth surface for the pneumatic brakes

 - Wheels: Made with a special polyurethane compound that reduces friction

 - Magnetic Brakes: Activated by interaction between metal plates under the car’s frame